Azure-Samples/LUIS-DevOps-Template/docs/3-customizing-own-project.md

-# Customizing the Sample Repository for your own project
+# 3. Customizing the repository for your own project

 This sample uses a sample LUIS project ***vacation_requests***, defined in this repo in the [model.lu file](../luis-app/model.lu).
 The sample project creates a language understanding model to handle requests for vacation from employees.

-If you have built the sample and have the pipeline working, it is very simple to adapt it to support your own project.
+If you have built the sample project and have the pipeline working, it is very simple to adapt it to support your own project.

 ## Starting a new project from scratch